Jury Kashyra

-Jury Kashyra (April 4, 1904 – February 18, 1943), was a Polish Roman Catholic priest and a Belarusian apostle of the unity between Catholic and Orthodox Christians.
+Jury Kashyra (Jerzy Kaszyra; Юрый Кашыра; 4 April 1904 – 18 February 1943) was a Polish Roman Catholic priest and a Belarusian apostle of the unity between Catholic and Orthodox Christians.
 He was murdered by the Nazi security forces and their collaborators in Operation Winterzauber, a punitive "bandit fighting" raid, together with his parishioners.
 Kashyra was beatified by Pope John Paul II in 1999 together with the 108 Blessed Polish Martyrs.

 Early life

-Jury Kashyra was born in a village in the Russian Empire near Dzisna in a peasant Orthodox Belarusian family converted to Orthodoxy after the Unia, which they were derived had been banned.
+Jury Kashyra was born in a village in the Russian Empire near Dzisna in a peasant Orthodox Belarusian family converted to Orthodoxy after the Unia, which they were derived, had been banned.
 His mother found the faith of his ancestors in 1907.
 He spent his childhood in Vilnius.
 Kashyra was baptized in an Eastern Orthodox church, but in 1922, at the age of 18, he converted to Catholicism.